-There are a number of well defined walking tracks for visitors to explore and enjoy the natural beauty of the reserve.
+There are a number of well-defined walking tracks for visitors to explore and enjoy the natural beauty of the reserve.
 A rotunda with covered seating near the entrance of the reserve is for visitors to relax and picnic.
-A small metal box at the entrance has brochures for visitors with a map setting out available walks.
+A small metal box at the entrance has brochures with a map setting out available walks.

-Dogs are very welcome as long as they are on a lead at all times, for the safety of the wildlife and other visitors.
+Dogs are very welcome as long as they are on a lead at all times.

 The Reserve is accessed by following Edgecombe Road, north from Kyneton for approximately 5 kilometres and turning right into Ennis Road.
 Ennis Road is a gravel road and follow this for around 500 meters to the entrance to the Reserve where parking is available.

 Circuit Track: A gentle 3.9 km walk with only a few inclines.
 You might find it easier to walk in a counter clockwise direction, it just seems easier that way!
 Picnic tables are provided half way around the track, below the large Monolith rock in the north-east corner.
 Allow a good hour for this walk, more if you spend time enjoying the views or a picnic.
 In the spring look out for the wild flowers and orchids in the south-east section of this walk.
 Kangaroos are often seen in the paddocks adjoining the reserve, echidnas may be seen searching for ants, and sometimes wallabies come down from the higher parts of the reserve.
 Find a rock or a fallen tree to sit on, and enjoy the many varieties of birds that are all around you.